 Created: June 10, 2020 12:36 PM

 Since 2007, the labor advocacy group Centro De Trabajadores Unidos en La Lucha , or CTUL, has organized to empower workers in the Twin Cities to call for fair wages, safe working conditions and a stronger voice within the workplace.

-The organization currently has campaigns that are working with those employed in the fast food and retail cleaning industry and played a role in Minneapolis' decision to raise the minimum wage to $15.
+The organization currently has campaigns working with those employed in the fast food and retail cleaning industry and also played a role in Minneapolis' decision to raise the minimum wage to $15.

 But in the wake of the death of George Floyd, a black man who died while in police custody in Minneapolis, the organization has turned to providing mutual aid to those who have been affected in the city's south side and greater community after businesses providing essential services were destroyed during recent unrest.

 With CTUL's building situated just north on Chicago Avenue from where Floyd was killed, CTUL communications organizer Isa Escalona said it only made sense the organization open its doors to the community.

 As protests and demonstrations formed in the Twin Cities amid the pandemic, CTUL member Ignacia Ambriz said the organization worked to supply protesters with hand sanitizer and masks.